-But alas, thanks to the invention of the internet, I was able to dive nose-deep through informative posts- and after some intensive researches on my own, I found the way out.
-Whether you have frizzy hair on a hot, humid day, or whether you just can’t seem to get rid of your problem no matter how many times you comb your hair- I have experienced them too.
+But alas, thanks to the invention of the internet, I was able to dive nose-deep through informative posts- and after some intensive researches on my part, I finally found the solution to my decade-old problem.
+Whether you have frizzy hair on a hot, humid day, or whether you can’t seem to tame your hair no matter how many times you comb it- I have experienced them too.
 I have compiled a list of easy solutions that anyone can put into action right away.

 1. Stay away from heat!

 Heat is one of the main culprits of frizzy hair.
 I used to straighten my hair on a daily basis because of the mess, but the dryness just seems to worsen when morning becomes afternoon.
 I was so ashamed that even tying my hair up didn’t seem to hide the fact that yes, my hair is frizzy.

 There are two choices you can do.
 Stay away from heat entirely!
 Avoid using your straightener or curler, or even your hair dryer.
 These things can damage your hair by removing the moisture locked in your hair with the close-up high intensity heat.
 It’s like putting your head over fire- nothing good can come out of it.
 Try avoiding heat on your head for a month, and you will definitely see a big improvement in your hair’s health.

 If you need to use your heat-producing evils, then that’s completely alright too.
 But be sure to add a protective layer of heat protectant products.
 These products can be found anywhere and really do make a whole world of difference.